-The Generalised Soil Types beneath the scheme extent is Peaty Podzols (Scotland's Soils).
-The Major Soil Group is Podzols (Scotland's Soils).
+The Generalised Soil Types beneath the scheme extent are recorded as a combination of peaty podzols and mineral podzols (Scotland's Soils).
+The Major Soil Groups are peaty gleyed podzols and humus-iron podzols (Scotland's Soils).

 Material assets and waste